|

 Protest will not be accepted or examined when:

-o It concerns the officials judgment
+It concerns the

 A fall has been called and confirmed.

-o The points at issue could result in a tie score for the bout, because overtime cannot be ordered retroactively.
+issue could result in a tie score for the bout, because overtime cannot be ordered retroactively.

 USA Wrestling (USAW) is committed to providing a safe environment for its members, participants, coaches, officials and volunteers and to prevent abusive conduct and harassment in any form while participating in the activities of USAW.
 USAW promotes good sportsmanship throughout the organization and encourages qualities of mutual respect, courtesy and tolerance in all members, participants, coaches, officials, staff and volunteers.
 USAW advocates building strong self-images among the youth participants.
 Athletes with a strong self-image may be less likely targets for abuse or harassment; similarly, they may be less likely to engage in abuse or to harass or bully others around them.